SubhasreePasupathi/LER_Segmentation/README.md

 **EVALUATION**

 All the codes related to evaluation metrics as part of the paddleseg API.
+The original evaluate.py file shall be used for the same.